-We are developing emraclidine for the treatment of psychosis.
-Emraclidine was rationally designed as a positive allosteric modulator (PAM) that selectively targets the muscarinic acetylcholine 4 (M4) receptor subtype to harness the anti-psychotic benefit believed to be associated with M4 while minimizing the side effects typically associated with pan-muscarinic agonists.
+We are developing emraclidine for the treatment of both schizophrenia and Alzheimer’s disease psychosis.
+Emraclidine was rationally designed as a positive allosteric modulator (PAM) that selectively targets the muscarinic acetylcholine 4 receptor subtype (M4) to harness the potential anti-psychotic benefit believed to be associated with M4 while minimizing the side effects typically associated with pan-muscarinic agonists.

 About the Mechanism of Emraclidine